jbuistjbuist/porfolio_website/README.md

 # porfolio_website
 Codebase for my portfolio website.
-Built with React, Next.js and Typescript.
+Built with React, Next.js, Typescript, and SASS.